polkadot-js/docs/docs/keyring/start/create.md

 In the above we do an import and then subsequently create a keyring with a standard crypto type.
 As detailed earlier, in standard Polkadot/Substrate chains `ed25519`/`sr25519`/`ecdsa` types are supported.
 The `ss58Format` will be used to format addresses, more on this in a later section.

+The number for the `ss58Format` is derived from the list of [ss28-registry](https://github.com/paritytech/ss58-registry/blob/main/ss58-registry.json) list.
+In the above example `2 == kusama`

 ## Crypto types